blablabla

 Quick comparison

-Prices as of April 2026.
+Prices as of May 2026.
 "Waits for you" means the app uses speech detection to know when you've finished your line, rather than a timer or manual tap.
+"Languages" counts the voice catalog's native languages where the app publishes them.
 "Unclear" and "Unverified" mean I couldn't confirm the feature from the app's own materials.

 What matters in a rehearsal app